 - Sun 18/7 | Stockholm Bromma (BMA) 17:30 – Brussels Airport (BRU) 19:45

 In Stockholm whenever we travel as a group, transportation is already arranged and included in the price.
 This includes the trips from/to the airport, the tram rides to downtown for our programs and the boat rides in and around Stockholm.

 - The flights will be carried with Brussels Airlines.

-- If you would like a later flight on Friday 19 June, or an earlier flight on Sunday 21 June, you should contact us before making the booking.
+- If you would like a later flight on Thursday 15 July, you should contact us before making the booking.
 We cannot guarantee this works, but we will do our best to get your your preferred flights.